arangodb/docs/3.10/data-modeling-documents-computed-values.md

     {% include arangoshexample.html id=examplevar script=script result=result %}

 Set `keepNull` to `false` and let an expression return `null` to not set or unset the target attribute.
-If you set `override` to `false` at the same time, then the target attribute is not actively unset:
+If you set `overwrite` to `false` at the same time, then the target attribute is not actively unset:

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}